PyO3/pyo3/guide/src/free-threading.md

 currently attached to the Python interpreter -- other threads can be simultaneously interacting with the interpreter.

-The main reason for obtaining a `'py` lifetime is to interact with Python objects or call into the CPython C API.
+You still need to obtain a `'py` lifetime is to interact with Python objects or call into the CPython C API.
 If you are not yet attached to the Python runtime, you can register a thread using the [`Python::with_gil`] function.
-Threads created via the Python [`threading`] module do not not need to do this, and pyo3 will handle setting up the [`Python<'py>`] token when CPython calls into your extension, but all other OS threads that interact with the Python runtime must explicitly attach using `with_gil` and obtain a `'py` lifetime.
+Threads created via the Python [`threading`] module do not not need to do this, and pyo3 will handle setting up the [`Python<'py>`] token when CPython calls into your extension.

 ### Global synchronization events can cause hangs and deadlocks